-If Joanne's salary (and hence the Productivity contributions) remains the same during the 2015/16 financial year, then Joanne could make additional Member Voluntary (before-tax) contributions up to \$7,920 [\$30,000 - (\$4,800 + \$17,280)].
+If Joanne's salary (and hence the Productivity contributions) remains the same during the 2017/18 financial year, then Joanne could make additional Member Voluntary (before-tax) contributions up to \$2,920 [\$25,000 - (\$4,800 + \$17,280)] without incurring additional conessional contributions tax.

 Joanne decides to contact her payroll department to start paying beforetax voluntary contributions.
-Joanne nominates 3% of her salary as this will allow her to top-up her super savings by \$4,800 p.a.
-Because these additional contributions will take Joanne's total contributions close to the \$30,000 concessional contribution limit, she will review her superannuation during the year to ensure that any change in her circumstances (in particular, any salary increase or super on allowances or bonuses) does not cause her to exceed her concessional (before-tax) contribution limit.
+Joanne nominates 1.5% of her salary as this will allow her to top-up her super savings by \$2,400 p.a.
+Because these additional contributions will take Joanne's total contributions close to the \$25,000 concessional contribution limit, she will review her superannuation during the year to ensure that any change in her circumstances (in particular, any salary increase or super on allowances or bonuses) does not cause her to exceed her concessional (before-tax) contribution limit.
 Joanne puts some notes in her smartphone to remind herself to follow up.